Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 ----------------------------------------

 1. To access, go to the `Online Workbench <https://ebrains-workbench.apps.hbp.eu/>`_, register for an EBRAINS account and login.
-2. You are now ready for the first step in the workflow: Upload your images.
+2. You are now ready for the first step in the workflow. `Upload files <https://quint-webtools.readthedocs.io/en/latest/CreateBrain.html>`_.